craftercms/docs/source/developers/content-modeling.rst

 	:alt: Form Engine Data Sources
 	:align: center

+Data Sources are pickers that help pull in content from internal or external storage/systems.
+For example, data source include: youtube.com video picker, or Flickr image picker, desktop image uploader, and so on.
+Crafter CMS ships with a number of out-of-the-box data sources and you can also create your own by reading :ref:`form-engine-data-source`.

 Form Engine Data Sources (please use the scrollbar to see more controls)

 +------------------------------+-----------------------------------------------------------------+